 No. Contractors using an Umbrella (PAYE) Solution will pay ‘A Class’ PRSI.
 Contractors using the Umbrella (Director) Solution or using their own Personal Limited Company will pay ‘S Class PRSI’.

-Class A PRSI is the top-tier or PRSI.
+Class A PRSI is the top-tier of PRSI.
 It covers you for all entitlements (subject to some personal criteria) and this is why many employees sometimes hesitate before taking a contract role.

-Class S PRSI typically covers to following (again subject to some personal criteria);
+Class S PRSI typically covers the following (again subject to some personal criteria);

 Jobseekers Benefit (cover kicks in from Quarter 4, 2019)